HTML email accessibility

 Font size = 16 pixels or larger

-Use font sizes that are at least 16 pixels so they can be easily on mobile devices.
-Be sure to code your font-sizes in your CSS using “em” or “rem” relative units of measurement to allow fluid size adjustments by users who are reading your newsletter.
-How to use relative units of measure in CSS for accessibility.
+Use text that is at least 16 pixels high (12 point font size) so it can be easily read.
+Be sure to code your font sizes in CSS using “em” or “rem” relative units of measurement to allow fluid size adjustments by users.
+Refer to a font size conversion chart for help with switching between measurements.
+For more information, read about how to use relative units of measure in CSS for accessibility.

 Use plain language